 • Example sentences in exam context

-• Free 100-word LITE preview before you buy
+• Sample-card preview before you buy

-• Lifetime updates, free LITE preview available
+• Lifetime updates, sample-card preview available

 This combination - Anki's spaced repetition engine + exam-specific vocabulary - is what serious candidates use.